okta/okta-sdk-dotnet/docs/CustomizationApi.md

 Delete all Email Customizations

-Deletes all customizations for an email template.
+Deletes all customizations for an email template

 ### Example
 ```csharp